An overview of the relevant changes in new, and older, releases.

 interrupt handler and verbose exception logging when using pdb,

-either explicitly or by the USE_PDB environment variable.NSString
+either explicitly or by the USE_PDB environment variable.NSString/unicode

 a different environment variable to the current plugin during